SGhuman123/Tableau-Portfolio/Udemy Tableau/README.md

 Here are what I learnt in the various sections:
 - Section 2:
   - I seek to find out which 3 employees are suitable for eligible bonus for a particular fiscal year.
 Where employees are measured based on the total value of sales ($) and given the store operates in 3 regions.
-Some skills I learnt in this section where
+Some skills I learnt in this section are:
+    - Connecting

 - Section 3:
 - Section 4: